Hong Myung-bo: South Korea

-On 26 September 2005, after his retirement as a player, Hong returned to the national team as assistant coach.
-Helping the manager Dick Advocaat, Hong took part in the 2006 FIFA World Cup, and worked with the next manager Pim Verbeek in the 2007 AFC Asian Cup.
-After the resignation of Verbeek, he was one of the candidates to become the next manager.
+On 26 September 2005, after his retirement as a player, Hong returned to the national team as an assistant coach.
+He took part in the 2006 FIFA World Cup, helping manager Dick Advocaat.
+He also worked with the next manager Pim Verbeek at the 2007 AFC Asian Cup.
+After Verbeek's resignation, he was one of the candidates to become the next manager.

-The Korean FA announced that it had appointed Hong as the manager of the South Korea under-20 team, on 19 February 2009.
-Under his guidance the team reached the quarter-finals of the 2009 FIFA U-20 World Cup, but were eliminated due to a 3–2 defeat to Ghana, the eventual champions.
+On 19 February 2009, the Korea Football Association (KFA) announced that they had appointed Hong as the manager of the South Korea under-20 team.
+At the 2009 FIFA U-20 World Cup, the team reached the quarter-finals under his guidance, but lost 3–2 to eventual champions Ghana in the quarter-finals.

-Hong also served an assistant coach for South Korea under-23 team under Park Sung-hwa.
-In October 2009, he took over the coaching duties at under-23 team.
-He led his team into third place in the 2010 Asian Games.
-On 10 August 2012, Hong Myung-bo coached the men's Olympic team to a 2–0 win over Japan to secure the bronze medal at the 2012 Summer Olympics, which set up a record by obtaining the first medal ever for South Korea in Olympic football as well as being the first Asian team in 44 years to win a medal at that event.
+In October 2009, he took over duties as a manager of the South Korea under-23 team.
+He won bronze at both the 2010 Asian Games and the 2012 Summer Olympics.
+He achieved South Korea's first-ever Olympic medal in football, also known as Asia's second.

-Choi Kang-hee, the previous manager of South Korea, resigned from his position at the end of the 2014 FIFA World Cup qualification.
-After working as assistant coach to Guus Hiddink at Russian Premier League club Anzhi Makhachkala for half a year, Hong was appointed as the new manager of the team on 24 June 2013 to prepare the team for the 2014 FIFA World Cup.
-After a winless FIFA World Cup campaign, Hong resigned from his post on 10 July 2014.
+After working as assistant coach to Guus Hiddink at Russian Premier League club Anzhi Makhachkala for half a year, on 24 June 2013, Hong was appointed South Korea's manager.
+His predecessor Choi Kang-hee resigned voluntarily at the end of the 2014 FIFA World Cup qualification, and he started to prepare the 2014 FIFA World Cup, which was going to be held after a year.
+After a winless World Cup campaign, on 10 July 2014, he resigned from his post.

 Hangzhou Greentown

-On 17 December 2015, Hong was appointed as the manager of Chinese Super League club Hangzhou Greentown.
-In his first match on 6 March 2016, he guided the team to a 2–1 win over Changchun Yatai.
-However, his team was relegated to the second division after the 2016 season.
+On 17 December 2015, Hong was appointed manager of Chinese Super League club Hangzhou Greentown.
+In his first match on 6 March 2016, he guided the club to a 2–1 win over Changchun Yatai.
+However, his team was relegated to the China League One after the 2016 season.
 The next year, he resigned from the club and criticised the club's owner for interfering in tactics and selection of players.

 Ulsan Hyundai

-On 24 December 2020, Hong was appointed as the manager of K League 1 club Ulsan Hyundai.
-He led the club to win two consecutive national league titles in 2022 and 2023.
+On 24 December 2020, Hong became the manager of K League 1 club Ulsan Hyundai.
+He led Ulsan to win two consecutive league titles in 2022 and 2023.